With every new resin Formlabs releases, the list of possibilities grows. Learn which resins are recommended for which use cases here.

-White: Neutral tone, slight translucency when thin, provides a great base color for painting prints.
+White: Neutral and matte tone, slight translucency when thin.
+Works well for sanding, and provides a great base color for painting prints.

 Grey: Neutral and matte tone, great for showing off surface finish and for printing small, accurate features, photographs easily.

-Black: Highly pigmented, our most opaque, high detail resin, great for printing small, accurate features.
+Black: Highly pigmented, our most opaque, high detail resin.
+Matte surfaces, great for printing small, intricate features.

 Flexible: Simulates an 80A durometer rubber.
 Choose for impact resistance and compression, great for ergonomic soft-touch grips.

 Tough: Simulates ABS plastic.
 Choose for applications that will undergo high stress and strain.
 Great for functional prototyping of assemblies, machining, snap-fits and living hinges.

 High Temp: Has an HDT of 289 °C @ 0.45 MPa.
 Choose for static applications that will experience high temperatures, including moldmaking processes such as thermoforming, vulcanization, and electronics encapsulation.

 Durable: Use to prototype models that will eventually be made from polypropylene (PP) or high density polyethylene (HDPE).
 Consider using where high elongation, deformation, and/or impact resistance are required.